• Home

 HEUBC.CA – Advocating for Transparency & AccountabilityHEUBC.CA – Advocating for Transparency & AccountabilityHEUBC.CA – Advocating for Transparency & Accountability

-• Barb Nederpel & Lynn Bueckert Quietly Took a 28% Raise—Spent $470,401 of Member Dues on NDP Advertising.
-What will we get?
+• Barb Nederpel & Lynn Bueckert took a 28% Raise—Spent $470,401 of Member Dues on NDP Advertising.
+What will members get?
+2%

-Meanwhile, Barb Nederpel, HEU President, and Lynn Bueckert, Secretary-Business Manager and head of the bargaining committee, gave themselves a 28% raise.
-I assume Betty Valenzuela, Financial Secretary, received the same.
+Before bargaining even started, Lynn Bueckert, Secretary-Business Manager and head of the bargaining committee, received a 28% raise.
+Barb Nederpel, HEU President, and Betty Valenzuela, HEU Financial Secretary, received anywhere from 17% to 28%, depending on how you calculate it.

 • April 1, 2024 – $1.00 per hour, plus 6.75% (retroactive to April 1, 2024)